|

 in younger children/infants, it appears as autism, autistic syndrome

 and PDD (Pervasive Development Disorder).
+When these

 children are given a NeuroSPECT (a test to measure blood flow